envoyproxy/katacoda-scenarios/getting-started/step3.md

 Envoy provides an administration view, allowing you to view configuration, stats, logs and other internal Envoy data.

-The admin can be defined by adding an additional resource definition.
-The definition defines the port which the admin view is available on.
-The port should not conflict with other listener configurations.
+The admin can be defined by adding an additional resource definition, where the port for the admin view is defined.
+The port should not conflict with other Listener configurations.

 <pre class="file">admin:
   access_log_path: /tmp/admin_access.log